notthattal/Link/documentation/security_documentation.md

 ### Authentication and Authorization

 - AWS Cognito handles all user authentication flows.
-- API Gateway is configured with a Cognito Authorizer to verify JWT tokens for each request.
 - Only verified users are allowed to invoke protected endpoints.
-- Lambda functions extract the validated `sub` claim securely from the token via API Gateway's request context.

 ### Rate Limiting